 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Brown Shipbuilding History

-Todd Houston Shipbuilding Company.
-Todd Houston Shipbuilding, also known as the Todd Houston Shipyard, closed its doors in 1985, and once again the shipyard went back to the Brown and Root, where it was used as a ship construction and repair site until 2004.
+Todd Houston Shipbuilding, also known as the Todd Houston Shipyard, closed its doors in 1985, and once again the shipyard went back to Brown and Root, where it was used as a ship construction and repair site until 2004.

 Almost all destroyers during that time, including the USS Vance, were built with excessive amounts of asbestos-containing products, including asbestos-containing insulation.

 Brown Shipbuilding Asbestos

 Prior to the Occupational Safety and Health Administration’s (OSHA) and Environmental Protection Agency’s (EPA) strict regulations on asbestos use in the late 1970s, most shipyards across the nation used asbestos.

-As with many other shipyards, Brown shipyard workers were not required to and did not wear wear protective gear while working.
-None of the workers were the damage that could occur when inhaling asbestos fibers.
+As with many other shipyards, Brown shipyard workers were not required to and did not wear protective gear while working.
+None of the workers were aware of the damage that could occur when inhaling asbestos fibers.

 The U.S. Navy confirmed that over 250 asbestos-containing products were used in shipyards across the nation, many of which were used at Brown Shipbuilding.

 Most of Brown Shipbuilding shipyard workers did not shower nor change clothes before returning home.
 In turn, many children and spouses unknowingly inhaled asbestos via the worker’s clothing.

 Additional Help and Resources for Asbestos Victims

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our from to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.